 It can be difficult to determine what is and isn’t considered an appropriate gift.
 You must be able to identify when a gift graduates from being just a token to being considered inappropriate, or even worse – an inducement.
 The problem is the lines are fuzzy between each.
 That means your chances of getting it wrong go through the roof.

 The good news is, that with a little help, you can learn how to identify what types of gifts are appropriate for your medical practice to give and receive (including from whom and when).
 This is where compliance healthcare attorney, Diana Trevley, JD, CCEP-I, can help.
-On Tuesday, November 19th at 3pm ET, Diana is presenting a 60-minute online training that will provide you the dos and don’ts of giving and accepting gifts in plain-English.
+During this 60-minute online training, Diana will provide you the dos and don’ts of giving and accepting gifts in plain-English.
 She’ll also walk you thought how to turn away gifts that aren’t appropriate without harming patient, colleague or vendor relations.

 Here are just a few of the strategies you’ll learn from this training that will help you avoid the legal and financial consequences of mistakenly accepting gifts: